 Though melanoma accounts for only about 3% of skin cancer cases, this disease is responsible for more than 75% of skin cancer-related deaths.
-Roberta Sengelmann, MD, and Mark Burnett, MD, are fellowship-trained Mohs surgeons who treat melanoma at Santa Barbara Skin Institute in Santa Barbara, California.
+Roberta Sengelmann, MD is a fellowship-trained Mohs surgeon who treats melanoma at Santa Barbara Skin Institute in Santa Barbara and Solvang, California.
 For the highest quality of care in melanoma management, call or book an appointment online today.

 Melanoma is the most dangerous form of skin cancer.
 However, melanoma is almost always curable with early diagnosis and treatment from the expert team at Santa Barbara Skin Institute.

 This type of cancer affects melanocytes, the cells that produce the pigment that provides color to your skin, called melanin.
 Melanoma forms when genetic mutations cause these cells to multiply rapidly and develop into cancerous tumors.

 Melanomas typically look like moles on your skin, and sometimes develop from existing moles.
 Most melanomas are black or brown, but they can also appear as flesh-colored, pink, red, purple, blue, or white.

 These moles can appear anywhere on your body, but most often affect areas that receive frequent sun exposure, such as your face or arms.
 The first signs and symptoms of melanoma usually involve a change in an existing mole or the growth of a new, unusual-looking mole.

 If you suspect you may have melanoma, or any type of skin cancer, the best thing to do is schedule an appointment at Santa Barbara Skin Institute.